M-Earl/AWS_SAA_Notes/notes.md

 * Amazon S3 server access logs provide more detail than CloudTrail
 * Must wait 30 days before one can transfer to IA or One Zone IA
 * Amazon S3 File Gateway - file interface that enables you to store files using NFS and SMB file protocols, and access those files via NFS/SMB/S3
+* Amazon S3 Storage Lens - use for organization-wide visibility into S3 usage and activity
 # EBS Storage
 * EBS: The maximum ratio of provisioned IOPS to the requested volume size (in GiB) is 50:1
 * EBS: Magentic volumes offer lowest storage cost (HDD)